AventusDAO/avn-gateway-api/README.md

 **RESULT FIELDS** \
-`blockNumber` - the passed or current block number `range` - 2 element array with start and end block numbers of the summary `ethTxHash` - Ethereum transaction hash of the published summary (if the summary root has been checked in by that point)
+`blockNumber` - the passed or current block number `range` - 2 element array with start and end block numbers of the summary (if the block falls within a summary range) `ethTxHash` - Ethereum transaction hash of the published summary (if the summary root has been checked in by that point)

 **BODY**